 We are also well-trained negotiators.
 We will fight aggressively for the maximum amount of compensation possible in your case.
 We ensure your rights remain protected throughout this process and prevent you from settling for less than your claim is worth.
 Of course, on the rare occasion we cannot reach a fair settlement amount with the insurer, we can also pursue other legal options for compensation.

-At the Law Firm of Anidjar & Levine, we can help you understand your right to fair compensation under Florida premises liability and negligence laws.
+At the Law Offices of Anidjar & Levine, we can help you understand your right to fair compensation under Florida premises liability and negligence laws.
 We can work with you to push your case through the claims process until you recover the compensation you deserve.
 Call us today at 800-747-3733 to schedule your complimentary consultation and case analysis with a Miami personal injury attorney.